timtimtim3/GERL_EB-NeRD/README.md

 training.use_doc_embeddings: Set to True if you want to use EB-NeRD document embeddings instead of word embeddings. training.use_img_embeddings: Set to True if you want to use EB-NeRD image embeddings (keep training.use_doc_embeddings to False, this is still a work-in-progress).

-model.name: Set to word_emb, word2vec, facebook_roberta, or google_bert_multilingual.
+model.name: Set to "word_emb", "word2vec", "facebook_roberta", or "google_bert_multilingual".

-dataset.sort_one_hop_by_read_time: Set to True if you sorted one-hops by read time and want to use those neighbor files. dataset.rank_two_hop_by_common_clicks: Set to True if you ranked user two-hops using common clicks and want to use those neighbor files. dataset.size: Pick "ebnerd_demo", "ebnerd_small", or "ebnerd_large". dataset.doc_emb_kind: Set to word_emb, word2vec, facebook_roberta, or google_bert_multilingual. dataset.name: Set to "examples", "examples_rt", "examples_ranked", or "examples_rt_ranked".
+dataset.sort_one_hop_by_read_time: Set to True if you sorted one-hops by read time and want to use those neighbor files. dataset.rank_two_hop_by_common_clicks: Set to True if you ranked user two-hops using common clicks and want to use those neighbor files. dataset.size: Pick "ebnerd_demo", "ebnerd_small", or "ebnerd_large". dataset.doc_emb_kind: Set to "word_emb", "word2vec", "facebook_roberta", or "google_bert_multilingual". dataset.name: Set to "examples", "examples_rt", "examples_ranked", or "examples_rt_ranked".
 We use "examples" (regular neighbors) and "examples_rt_ranked" (sorted by readtime and ranked by common clicks). dataset.valid_name: Pick "eval_examples_subsample.tsv" if you created a validation subsample with `build_eval_examples.py` (see section "What we added") otherwise use default ("eval_examples.tsv").